Science

 Science at St. George's Church of England Academy

+In our rapidly evolving world science is a vital part of our curriculum.
 At St. George’s Church of England Academy, our intent is for children of all abilities and backgrounds to believe in themselves as scientists.
 Scientific learning will encompass expanding the children’s knowledge and understanding of the world, and the development of skills associated with Science as a process of enquiry.
 Children understand what science is, what it is for and how it is relevant to their lives.
-For example, children will discover how their bodies work and apply this knowledge to keep themselves healthy and make good choices.

-Our teachers are passionate about delivering inspirational and exciting sequences of lessons that embed scientific learning and make links between topic areas.
+Our staff are passionate about delivering inspirational and exciting sequences of lessons that embed scientific learning and make links between topic areas.
+We are passionate about raising the profile of women in science and accessing opportunities for STEM in our local area.
 We approach science with a positive ‘can-do’ attitude, resilience and perseverance.
-Our inclusive lessons ensure the equality of teaching and that children are exposed to a diverse array of past and current scientists.
+Our inclusive lessons ensure the equality of teaching and that children are exposed to a diverse array of past and current scientists including female and local scientists.
 Children learn to question and discuss science-based issues that may affect their own lives, the direction of society and the future of the world.
 Our aim is for children to leave St George’s Academy inspired and motivated to continue on their scientific learning journey and with a passion to pursue a role in a scientific field.

 Science in the Early Years Foundation Stage